H-Moji-H/mysql-biochar-sales-analysis/README.md

 Additionally, the table should:

-i Be categorized by county.
+i.
+Be categorized by county.

-ii Be arranged in descending order based on the number of biochar bags sold.
+ii.
+Be arranged in descending order based on the number of biochar bags sold.

 iii Include subtotals per county and a grand total.